Robert Knox Ross: Second World War

-He trained the division in England for the next 21 months, leading it with great success during Operation Overlord, codename for the Allied invasion of Normandy, in the summer of 1944.
+Ross trained the division in England for the next 21 months, leading it with great success during Operation Overlord, codename for the Allied invasion of Normandy, in the summer of 1944.
 His 53rd Division sustained heavy casualties in the Battle for Caen and the battles that followed, but by the end of the campaign in Normandy had captured some 3,500 German troops as prisoners of war (POWs).
 The division then, in the aftermath of the Battle of Falaise (where Captain Tasker Watkins of the 1/5th Battalion, Welch Regiment was awarded the division's only Victoria Cross of the war), took part in the pursuit of the retreating German forces during the Allied advance from Paris to the Rhine, entering the Netherlands and playing a relatively minor role in Operation Market Garden, capturing the town of 's-Hertogenbosch, later being one of the few British divisions to play a part in the Battle of the Bulge.
 In February 1945 the division played a significant role in Operation Veritable (Battle of the Reichswald), later crossing the River Rhine in March and taking part in the Western Allied invasion of Germany, eventually ending the war in Hamburg in May.
 He continued to command the division in the Allied occupation of Germany.
 Ross was made a Companion of the Order of the Bath (CB) on 1 February 1945.

 Postwar years

-For his services in North-West Europe he was awarded the Companion of the Order of the Bath in 1945, along with the French Legion of Honour and the Croix de guerre, the latter two in 1944.
+For his services in North-West Europe, Ross was appointed a Companion of the Order of the Bath in 1945, and awarded the French Legion of Honour and the Croix de guerre, the latter two in 1944.
 In November 1945, after three years as GOC, he relinquished command of the 53rd Division.
 The division historian described "the departure of General Ross" as a "sad event."
 Ross "had been associated with the Division since May 1940, first as Commander of the 160th Brigade, and from September 1942 as Divisional Commander.
 He was one of the few who held the same command from the time of the early fighting in Normandy until the German surrender.
 The uninterrupted successes of the Division during nearly a year of continuous fighting were the measures of the qualities of this fine officer."
 He then commanded the Aldershot and Hampshire District in Southeast England before his retirement from the British Army in December 1946.
 He died suddenly on 3 November 1951, at the age of 58.